JacksonHagood/CPP_Basics/06_Exceptions/exceptions.md

 ## Throwing Exceptions

 Exceptions are typically thrown when a function or section of code encounters input that will cause a runtime error or is invalid for some usage.
 Issues such as this must first be detected by the program (typically with an if statement).
 When such an issue is detected, an exception can then be **thrown**.
-Throwing an exception is done with the `throw` command followed by the exception type and a description of what occured.
+Throwing an exception is done with the `throw` command followed by the exception type and a description of what occurred.

 ```C++
 throw std::invalid_argument("Integer is zero");